Chinese Tea Tasting

 A Note From Mengyan

 Mengyan Gong is the founder of Teasthetic and a New York-based tea artist.
 She has studied Chinese tea since 2015 and is a student of Li Shuyun, one of China's most innovative tea masters.
-Her tastings are designed to make Chinese tea approachable without simplifying what makes it rich, precise, and alive.
+Since 2022, Mengyan has hosted tea ceremonies, workshops, tastings, and cultural events in New York, sharing Chinese tea as a living practice of beauty, attention, and connection.

 Mengyan Gong speaks beside a tea stage during a Chinese tea ceremony at Teasthetic.